Permafrost/TundraTN/README.md

-applied via the `$amendments` {key, value} pairs, the amended IData document is then emitted as stream then added to the bizdoc as a new content part identified by `$part.output` (or 'amendment' if not specified), and the bizdoc user status is updated to 'AMENDED'.
+applied via the `$amendments` {key, value} pairs, the amended IData document is then emitted as stream then added to the bizdoc as a new content part identified by `$part.output` (or 'amendment' if not specified), and the bizdoc user status is updated to 'DONE'.

 This service is designed to be used in conjunction with other TN processing rule actions, such as the 'Deliver document by' action, which can use the